popham/gulp-dust-render/README.md

 };
 ```

-And finally, use a promise from `rendering-promises` in a task:
+And finally, use a promise from the `rendering-promises` module in a task:
 ```
 var render = require('gulp-dust-render');
-var partials = require('rendering-promises');
+var partials = require('./rendering-promises');

 gulp.task('render', ['pre'], function () {
     gulp.src('./contexts/**/*.json')